KonishchevDmitry/psh/doc/intro.rst

 Exit codes
 ----------

 Normal processes exit with exit code 0.
-Process exit code can be obtained through :py:meth:`~Process.status()`::
+Process' exit code can be obtained through :py:meth:`~Process.status()`::

     assert sh.true().execute().status() == 0

-If a process terminates a nonzero exit code, an exception is raised.
+If a process terminates with a nonzero exit code, an exception is raised.

 Some programs return nonzero exit codes even though they succeed.
 If you know which codes a program might returns and you don't want to deal with doing no-op exception handling, you can use the ``_ok_statuses`` option::

-    sh.mount() | sh.egrep(^/dev/", _ok_statuses = [ 0, 1 ]) | sh.sort()
+    sh.mount() | sh.egrep("^/dev/", _ok_statuses = [ 0, 1 ]) | sh.sort()

-This means that the ``grep`` command will not generate an exception if the process exits with 0 or 1 exit code.
+This means that the ``grep`` command will not generate an exception if the process exit with 0 or 1 exit code.

 .. note::

-    Please notice that even if you connect a few processes in a pipe, an exception will be raised even if a failed command is not the last command in the pipe.
+    Please notice that if you connect a few processes in a pipe, an exception will be raised even if a failed command is not the last command in the pipe.
 This gives you a great power of controlling process execution in a very easy way which is not available in the shell.

 .. _default-options: